teonite/python-logstash/README.rst

   }

 For TCP input you need to change the logstash's input to ``tcp`` and modify django log handler's class to ``logstash.TCPLogstashHandler``
+For HTTP input you need to change the logstash's input to ``http`` and modify django log handler's class to ``logstash.HTTPLogstashHandler``